 Hard constraints are honored whenever the constrained data items are generated.
 A situation when a hard constraint contradicts other hard constraints, and thus cannot be honored, shall result in an error.

-Soft constraints are honored if they do not contradict hard constraints or soft constraints honored earlier.
+Soft constraints are honored if they do not contradict hard constraints or soft constraints honored earlier of the same connected field set.
 If a soft constraint cannot be honored, it is disregarded.
 (See 10.2.6 for the explanations on how the selection of soft constraints is done.)

 Simple or compound